It's the line you dread hearing ... especially if you are just starting out in your industry or if you are new to entrepreneurship ...

 Now let's put it all together.

-My name is Bridgett McGowen, and I am a professional speaker at BMcTALKS.
-I help professional women who want to speak with power and impact but who don't want to waste time reading books and watching videos that can't give them real and honest feedback on their presentation skills.
+My name is Bridgett McGowen, and I am a professional speaker.
+I help professionals learn how to speak with power and executive presence but who do not want to waste time trying strategies that do not work or that cannot provide them with real, honest feedback on their presentation skills.
 Bridgett McGowen of BMcTALKS.
 Be seen.
 Be heard.
 Be great!

 Naturally, if you are having a one-on-one conversation, you would likely leave out numbers 3 and 4.